syncfusion-content/uwp-docs/uwp/CellGrid/Appearance.md

 ## Conditional Formatting

 Conditional formatting is a process of applying customized styles to any object based on specified conditions.
-SfCellGrid allows the user to format the cells based on a certain condition.
+The Excel-like Grid allows the user to format the cells based on a certain condition.

-Conditional formatting can be applied to SfCellGrid by using `ConditionalFormats` property which is an observable collection, where the users can add required number of formats of type `GridConditionalFormat`.
+Conditional formatting can be applied to the Excel-like Grid by using `ConditionalFormats` property which is an observable collection, where the users can add required number of formats of type `GridConditionalFormat`.
 Using the `GridConditionalFormat` class, users can specify the criteria for the cells such as `GridConditionalFormatType`, `GridConditionType` and the value.
 The `Style` property of GridConditionalFormat class is used to set the specific styles for the cells.
 Once these specifications are defined, the defined styles are applied to only those cells which satisfy the condition.